Raleigh North Carolina, USA Travel Guide

 The creation of Research Triangle Park (RTP) in the late 1950s transformed the region's economy with technology and pharmaceutical companies.

-Raleigh honors its past through sites like the The State capitol building and Oakwood neighborhood, preserving its early heritage.
+Raleigh honors its past through locations such as the The State capitol building and Oakwood neighborhood, preserving its early heritage.

-Today, Raleigh blends its rich past with dynamic growth.
+Today, Raleigh blends its rich the past with dynamic growth.
 New developments integrate alongside historic preservation efforts.

 Spend mornings exploring world-class museums, a lot of them haveing free admission.